I’ve Tested Nearly Every Air Fryer on the Market. These Are the 4 Best for Most Home Cooks.

 The Best Air Fryer

-This is the Rolls Royce of air fryers.
-And just like a luxury car, it doesn't come cheap.
-But hands down, it's the best and just might be the only one that will truly make you say, "I can't believe this wasn't deep-fried!"
-During a recent test, I loaded it up with two full bags of frozen waffle fries and every single slice came out golden-brown and crispy without any mushy pieces in the middle or overcooked cardboard-y ones on top.
-It's also one of the speediest of the genre.
-It doesn't require the preheating that many air fryers do, yet still cooks up food in the times specified in air fryer recipes.
+The Philips Digital Twin TurboStar Airfyer XXL is the Rolls Royce of air fryers.
+And just like a luxury car, it doesn’t come cheap.
+But hands down, it’s the best and just might be the only one that will truly make you say, “I can’t believe this wasn’t deep-fried!”
+During a recent test, I loaded it up with two full bags of frozen waffle fries and every single slice came out golden brown and crispy without any mushy pieces in the middle or overcooked cardboard-y ones on top.
+It’s also one of the speediest of the genre.
+It doesn’t require the preheating that many air fryers do, yet still cooks up food in the times specified in air fryer recipes.
 In my kitchen, a whole mess of chicken wings came out crispy without even a drop of oil in just a half-hour.
-Come Super Bowl, the Philips will be your go-to best friend.

 Digital controls make it easy to program and there are even preset times and temperatures for various types of foods like frozen items, poultry, and fish.
 However, this is a big and heavy appliance (and it’s expensive!), so before you click “buy now,” be sure you have space for it in your kitchen and that you’ll be using it regularly enough to leave it out on your counter (you won’t want to be lugging it around too often).
 To give you lots of ideas as to what to air fry and make it worth the money and space, it comes with a cookbook.

-Second opinion: Contributor Danielle Blundell was given a slightly smaller version of this model as a gift and she can't say enough good things about it.
-"In the summer, the air fryer's a godsend for my small apartment, where turning on the oven really does create a lot of heat.
-And I have to say that it's better at containing cooking odors as well, which makes a difference when your bedroom is right next to your kitchen."
+Second opinion: Apartment Therapy’s Home Director Danielle Blundell was given a slightly smaller Philips model as a gift and she can’t say enough good things about it.
+“In the summer, the air fryer’s a godsend for my small apartment, where turning on the oven really does create a lot of heat.
+And I have to say that it’s better at containing cooking odors as well, which makes a difference when your bedroom is right next to your kitchen.”

-Looking for a family-sized air fryer that won't blow your budget?
-The NuWave is a close rival to the Philips.
-It does require preheating, so isn't quite as speedy, and it cooks less evenly, which means you'll want to stop and give the fryer basket a shake more often.
-With lots of tosses, my Brussels sprouts, coated with just a dash of olive oil, came out delectably crispy — and I found the stray leaves even more irresistible than potato chips.
+Looking for a family-sized air fryer that won’t blow your budget?
+This GOWISE USA air fryer is a close rival to the Philips.
+It’s speedy and cooks evenly, but has a more cluttered interface than the Philips, so it’s not as easy to use.
+However, it does have helpful presets for fries and even pizza.
+And when I made Brussels sprouts, coated with just a dash of olive oil, they came out delectably crispy — and I found the stray leaves even more irresistible than potato chips.
+It also has a nonstick basket, which makes it super easy to clean.

-Second opinion: "I'm not sure what I love more about this air fryer — the cute design or the goodies that come out of it," says Lisa Freedman, lifestyle director.
-"If you live alone or are a family of two, there's no need to waste the counter space or money on a larger air fryer.
+Second opinion: “I’m not sure what I love more about this air fryer — the cute design or the goodies that come out of it,” contributor Lisa Freedman, shared.
+“If you live alone or are a family of two, there’s no need to waste the counter space or money on a larger air fryer.
 This will get the job done.
-And it'll look good while doing it."
+And it’ll look good while doing it.”

 The Best Multitasking Air Fryer

 Are your countertops full to the max with appliances and gadgets?
 Triple up with this toaster/oven/air fryer in one.
-In addition to an oven shelf for toasting and baking, the Black + Decker comes with a large air frying basket that can hold three pounds of chicken pieces or an entire bag of curly fries.
-I've found that it makes fried chicken just as good as any restaurant.
-The machine's biggest drawback?
-To get the most out of the air frying function, you'll have to do some research, as the manual doesn't include any cooking charts or air frying advice.
+In addition to an oven shelf for toasting and baking, the Breville Smart Oven Air Fryer comes with a large air frying basket that can hold an entire bag of curly fries and enough fillets of salmon to feed at least four.
+I’ve found that it makes fried chicken just as good as any restaurant.
+The machine’s biggest drawbacks?
+You have to preheat the toaster oven before air frying it and it doesn’t have a nonstick air fryer basket, so it takes more elbow grease to clean.